hummusaki/hummusaki/README.md

 ## About me
 Hey, I'm Gabriel but I also go by Apoc and hummusaki. <br>At the time of writing, I currently have over 2 && 1/2 years of experience, but I'm still learning, planning to go to college for CompSci. <br>
 <br>
-I use Firefox Developer edition, a 27" 2k as a primary and a vertical 24" 1080p vertically aligned as a second, alongside Silver Speeds in a K70 Mk2 (not the best for typing, but the responsiveness is what attracted me).
+I use Firefox Developer edition, a 27" 2k as a primary and a vertical 24" 1080p vertically aligned as a second, alongside Silver Speeds in a K70 Mk2 (not the best for typing, but the responsiveness is what caught my eye).

 ## What I know
 I've been doing Frontend since September 2019 and now I know the basics of Python, JavaScript, C#, SQL, and learning C++.